Winnipeg brewery to Trotz: Free beer for life to coach Jets - WHIZ News

 Little Brown Jug Brewing Company and a local sports talk show launched the campaign Monday, several months into the NHL club’s coaching search.
 Trotz became available a month ago when he was fired by the New York Islanders.

-The idea sprung from a conversation between Little Brown Jug founder Kevin Felch and office administrator and liaison James Hofer in their taproom late last week.
+The idea sprung from a conversation between Little Brown Jug founder Kevin Selch and office administrator and liaison James Hofer in their taproom late last week.

 “Just thought it would be a little fun initiative,” Hofer said.
 “We thought people would get a kick out of it and who knows, maybe it might get the coach here.”